Dental Hygiene and Dental Therapy Higher Education Diploma

-Please read the following sections carefully to find out more about the application process.
-Online applications will reopen in spring/summer 2022 for our April 2023 intake.
+Read the following carefully to find out more about the application process:

 - Step 1: Apply online

-Before you fill out our online application you are advised to read the following guidance.
+Read the following guidance before you fill out our online application.
 If you don’t read this guidance, you may jeopardise the success of your application.

 Create an application account